The Eucharist, Part 4: Ignatius of Antioch

 The Gnostic heretics failed to care for the widow, orphan, oppressed, slave, free, hungry, and thirsty, because they (1) did not participate in (2) offering (or sacrifice) of thanksgiving and prayer.
 They did not participate because they didn’t “confess the eucharist to be the flesh of Jesus.”
 What does this mean?

-To confess the thanksgiving [eucharist] was the act of (4) consecrating the portion of the tithe offering used in the Lord’s Supper by saying the words of institution, just as Jesus consecrated the bread and wine after he had given it to his disciples and they had partaken of it.
+To confess the thanksgiving [eucharist] was the act of (4) consecrating the portion of the tithe offering used in the Lord’s Supper by saying the words of institution, just as Jesus consecrated the bread and wine after he had given thanks for it and given it to his disciples and they had partaken of it.
 The church first (1-3) offered the thanksgiving [eucharist] as a tithe.
-Then they (4-5) celebrated the thanksgiving as a supper of consecrated bread and wine taken from the tithe.
-The thanksgiving [eucharist]—of unconsecrated tithes—was offered and the supper—of consecrated bread and wine—was eaten, not offered.
+Then they (4-5) celebrated a supper of consecrated bread and wine, taken from a portion of the eucharisted tithe.

 As with the dismissal of the unbelievers and the unrepentant believers in the Didache’s liturgy, the Gnostics did not (and, indeed, could not) participate in the (1-3) offering of the tithe or the (4-5) celebration of the Lord’s Supper.
 That is why Ignatius says “they have no regard for love; no care for the widow, or the orphan, or the oppressed; of the bond, or of the free; of the hungry, or of the thirsty” immediately preceding “They abstain from the Eucharist.”
 These two are intrinsically linked: they are two ways of saying the same thing.